Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

 * `./ws_triple/gst/apps/triple/Debug/gstdemo.`

 >**:information_source: TIP**
-> * create a lib directory in sdcard's root folder and copy libtriple.so, libgstsdxbase.so and libgstsdxallocator.so in lib directory.
+> * Create a lib directory in sdcard's root folder and copy libtriple.so, libgstsdxbase.so and libgstsdxallocator.so in lib directory.
-> * copy libgstsdxfilter2d.so, libgstsdxstereo.so and libgstsdxopticalflow.so in gstreamer-1.0 directory.
+> * Copy libgstsdxfilter2d.so, libgstsdxstereo.so and libgstsdxopticalflow.so in gstreamer-1.0 directory.
 > * Rest all images copy directly in sdcard's root folder.

-* insert SD card in the SD card slot on your target board.
+* Insert SD card in the SD card slot on your target board.
 * Power on the board; make sure the large "INIT_B" LED and the "DONE" LED next to it go green after a few seconds.
 * Control the system from your computer: start a terminal session using TeraTerm, PuTTY or the like.
-See section 6.1.
+See [section 6.1](tool-flow-tutorials.md#61-build-the-live_io-optical-flow-sample-application).
 With the USB-UART cable connected and the board powered up, you can locate the COM port that is responsive.
 You'll see several pages of Linux bootstrap and debug messages scroll by, finishing at the linux command line prompt.
 * cd over to directory `/media/card . ` This directory contains all the files you copied to your SD card.
 ```
 # cd /media/card